cosmicbet/ledger/x/wta/spec/01_concepts.md

 For each draw, there will only be a single winning ticket drawn.
 The prize of each draw will be 98% of the earnings from ticket sales.

 The remaining 2% of income generated thought the sale of tickets will be used as follows:
-- 1% sent to the community pool, to fund for future developments
+- 1% sent to the fee pool
 - 1% burnt

 **Note**